 Chillies are easy vegetables to grow indoors

 Chillies don’t have to be hot, but they will add significant flavour to your cooking.
 And, surprisingly they’re one of the easiest veg to grow UK wide.
 Pick your variety carefully, based on the heat you’d like from it, but bear in mind that the hooter the variety the warmer they need to be kept.
 The best variety for the UK climate would be a mild cayenne.

 Grow chillies in pots on a warm patio, back yard or on windowsills that get good sunshine.
 You can sow chilli seeds on a window sill in spring, and they can go outside in May. (find out more about what to plant in May here) You’ll be harvesting from July onwards.
 Keep picking and you’ll keep the plant producing.
 Leave them on the plant and you’ll reduce the amount of fruit that the plant produces.
 You can store chillies over winter too > read our guide on how to store chillies here

 Beetroot is a seriously easy vegetable to grow and it’s incredibly versatile to use in meals and cooking.
 While you’ll want to sow beetroot seeds directly into a moist soil between March and July, you’ll be able to harvest from May to September.
 However, in the meantime, you’ll also be able to harvest the leaves to add your salads (I LOVE beetroot leaves in salads and you can also use them to bulk out stir-fries too – we have some awesome options for preserving beetroot here) my favourite variety is Boltardy.
 Beetroot is one of the vegetables that you can plant in June – find more here.

 It’s usual to thin out roots when the Beetroot is half-grown, but it’s not a waste, think baby beets in salads, or shredded to add to your salad leaves or more stir-fries!
-Beetroot is incredibly easy to grow and so satisfying – you can even use it as a base for this amazing pasta sauce!
+Beetroot is incredibly easy to grow and so satisfying – you can even use it as a base for an amazing pasta sauce!

 Courgettes are one of the easiest vegetables to grow